Table of Contents

 - Petly CBD – Best Subscribe and Save

 How does CBD Oil for Cats With Kidney Disease Work?

-Yes, CBD oil can help cats with kidney disease simply because of its ability to interact with the endocannabinoid system (ECS).
-To make things simpler, let’s start by explaining two important terms – CBD and ECS.
+CBD for cats with kidney disease works by interacting with the endocannabinoid system (ECS).
+To simplify things, let’s start by explaining two important terms – CBD and ECS.

 CBD or cannabidiol is a compound extracted from the hemp variant of the Cannabis sativa plant.
-Cannabinoids have strong medicinal properties and have been used for its health-boosting effects for years.
+Cannabinoids have strong medicinal properties and have been used for their health-boosting effects for years.